AdobeDocs/campaign-standard.en/help/administration/using/get-started-campaign-administration.md

 >
 >If you have questions or requests about implementation and configuration matters, contact your Adobe account executive.

+Note that, if your instance is hosted on AWS, Admin users can also leverage Campaign Control Panel to manage settings and track usages for each of your instances.
+For more on this, refer to the [dedicated documentation](https://experienceleague.adobe.com/docs/control-panel/using/control-panel-home.html).

 ## Administration menu {#administration-menu}

 <img src="assets/do-not-localize/icon_menu.svg" width="60px">